operator-framework/operator-sdk/doc/proposals/ansible-operator.md

 ### Commands
 We are adding and updating existing commands to accommodate the ansible operator.
 Changes to the `cmd` package as well as changes to the generator are needed.

-`operator-sdk new --type ansible --kind <kind> --api-version <group/version>`  This will be a new generation command under the hood.
+`operator-sdk new <project-name> --type ansible --kind <kind> --api-version <group/version>`  This will be a new generation command under the hood.
 We will:
 * Create a new ansible role in the roles directory
 * Create a new watchers file.
 The role and GVK are defaulted based on input to the command.
 * A CRD is generated.
 This CRD does not have any validations defined.